davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Art show at Maiden, Brooklyn.

-Got canned from The Frisky, got a new job the next day fixing som broken Javascript, right around Christmas.
+Got canned from The Frisky, got a new job the next day fixing some broken Javascript, right around Christmas.
 Year approximate.

 Played drums in Guitar Hero at a work party, did poorly.